scrtlabs/SupernovaDocs/README.md

 The estimated halt time is `Wed Nov 10 15:00:00 UTC 2021`

+We expect the upgrade process to take up to 2 hours.

 Please note that the `ibc` module will be disabled on launch, and will require a governance proposal to enable

 ## App Developers